sabarasaba/modern-backbone-starterkit/README.md

 [![Gitter](http://img.shields.io/badge/chat-online-brightgreen.svg?style=flat)](https://gitter.im/sabarasaba/modern-backbone-starterkit)

 This project provides a prepared development environment for modern backbone development.
-ES6, Jest, HMR, css-next; all ready for you to use.
+ES6, Jest, HMR, css-next, eslint; all ready for you to use.

 ### Getting Started